highlights of operations

 - The Brigada Eskwela (School Brigade), a repair and cleaning program of the Department of Education that serves various public schools in the Philippines

 Caltex also partners with various nonprofit groups to create skills training programs that offer job placement to trainees within six months to one year after they earn their certification.
-We work with the Don Bosco Pugad Foundation, which started the Manna From Heaven training bakery and bakeshop program, as well as its spinoff project, the Coffee & Saints Café, which teaches boys culinary and restaurant management skills.
-Our latest partnership resulted in the Caltex-Pugad Mobile Mechanics, a service that brings skilled mechanics right to customers.
+We work with the Don Bosco Pugad Foundation, which started the Manna From Heaven bakery and bakeshop training program, as well as its spin-off project, the Coffee & Saints Café, which teaches boys culinary and restaurant management skills.
+Our latest partnership resulted in Caltex-Pugad Mobile Mechanics, a service that brings skilled mechanics right to customers.
+Through the American Chamber Foundation of the Philippines, Chevron implemented Caltex TOOLS.
+The project trained more than 60 disadvantaged youth from the host community of San Pascual, Batangas, to become world-class scaffolders and arc welders.

 In the Philippines, Chevron supports programs that assist small businesses and offer training in agriculture, fisheries and home industries.